spierala/mini-rx-store/README.md

 this.products$ = Store.select(getProducts);
 ```

-`select` runs the selector on the App State and returns an Observable which will emit as soon as the _products_ data changes.
+`Store.select` runs the selector against the App State and returns an Observable which will emit as soon as the _products_ data changes.

 ## Make simple things simple - The `Feature` API